andynik/comb-gen-24/README.md

 This repository contains the code and data used for a research experiment evaluating the capabilities of large language models (LLMs) in processing and generating mathematical texts.
 The research introduces new problem variations and a metric that captures the performance rate and correlation between baseline problems and generated variations.

-The Combi-Puzzles dataset is available in `JSON` and in `Parquet` formats on the [Hugging Face](https://huggingface.co/datasets/andynik/comb-gen-24) repository in two sizes:
+The dataset is available in `JSON` and in `Parquet` formats on the [Hugging Face](https://huggingface.co/datasets/andynik/comb-gen-24) repository in two sizes:
 - 1,000 problems (4,000 problems with variations)
 - 5,583 problems (22,332 problems with variations)